dialogic-godot/documentation/documentation/timeline-text-syntax.md

 [background path="res://icon.png" fade="1.0"]
 ```

-The order of the parameters does not matter, but they have to be separated by at least one space.
-All parameters regardless of type have to be contained in double quotation marks.
+The order of the parameters is not relevant, but they have to be separated by at least one space.
+All parameters, regardless of type, have to be contained in double quotation marks.

-To find all of the parameters you can use on each event, check out their documentation by searching for their class in the godot help or this documentation.
+To find all the parameters you can use on each event, check out their documentation by searching for their class in the Godot Help or this documentation.

 ## About special events

-Some events have a custom syntax, to make writing them easier.
+Some events have a custom syntax to make writing them easier.
 This includes:

 - Character event: